MSDP22003/SignalsToFun/README.md

 - Python 3.x (tested with python3.9) https://www.python.org/downloads/
 - pip (comes with python)

+#### Note: There are two files: main.py and main2.py.
+This is so that the scripts can run in tandem with each other to have one for each of the two EMG subsystems.

 ##### Code Setup
 Type the following into Command Prompt